Stelath/webserver-alarm-clock/README.md

-# webserver alarm clock
+# Webserver Alarm Clock
- A webserver that triggers an alarm clock remotely
+ A webserver that triggers an alarm clock remotely after a password is entered, intended to run on a Raspberry Pi